pjbitterman/UNL_geog432/term_project/final_project.md

 6. Protected areas are designed to protect vital species habitat across the watershed and in the Bay.
 What are the spatial relationships among protected areas, habitat, and public acess to the Bay?

+7. Something else of your choosing

 ## Deliverable 1: project proposal (20 points)

-You must submit a proposal for your projet detailing the following items:
+You must submit a proposal for your project detailing the following items:

 1. The research question you chose
-2. Preliminary or sample data
+2. Preliminary or sample data (can be a list of sources).
+Should NOT be speculative
 3. Any preliminary work (strongly encouraged)